MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/Azure-Synapse-Link-view-in-Fabric.md

 1. On the command bar, select **View in Microsoft Fabric**.
 1. If you're viewing a table in Fabric for the first time, you see a dialog box confirming the name of the Power BI workspace.
 Select **OK** to continue.
 Subsequent table selections are added to the same workspace so you aren't asked to confirm again.

-Azure Synapse lakehouse opens in a separate browser tab.
+Fabric lakehouse opens in a separate browser tab.

-It might take 15 minutes to update data in the managed lake including the conversion to Delta parquet format.
+During preview, It may take upto 30 minutes to update data in the managed lake including the conversion to Delta parquet format.
 If you've selected a table that contains a lot of data, the initial load time might take even longer.
 When you open Fabric lakehouse, you see the links as **unidentified** until the initial sync is completed.
 More information: [Troubleshooting common issues](#troubleshooting-common-issues)

 ## Manage Fabric links